Curious Science: 3 big questions

 City of Sydney Library is teaming up with Inspiring Australia to delve into some cutting-edge research.
 Over three seasons, we’ll be focusing on three big-impact topics: food, obesity and STEM (science, technology, engineering and mathematics) skills.
 In this series, Feeding the World, we’ll be focusing on food and exploring the role science plays in contributing innovative solutions to global issues.

-Our love of seafood just keeps growing but the ocean’s supply stopped flowing in the 1990s.
-To keep up with demand, more than 40% now comes from aquaculture and this is not without consequence.
+High in protein, oils and micronutrients, our love of seafood just keeps growing but the ocean’s supply stopped flowing in the 1990s.
+To keep up with demand, more than 40% of fish now comes from aquaculture and this is not without consequence.
 The rise in ‘seafood farming’ goes hand-in-hand with coastline reshaping while ‘sea ranching’ is seeing synthetic habitats turn natural fisheries into controlled ‘farmed’ systems.

 Dr James Smith